tardate/LittleArduinoProjects/Radio/FM/SimplestDirectReceiver/README.md

 That's a bit on the low side for the braodcast FM range, but I'll have a shot at shifting the range later (probably drop one turn from the coil).

-That corresponds to the performance I'm seeing - able to pick up all stations up to around 97.4 MHz very clearly
+That corresponds to the performance I'm seeing - able to pick up all stations up to around 97.4 MHz very clearly.

 ![L1_measurement](./assets/L1_measurement.jpg?raw=true)